 It is important to understand the root cause of your problem, not just address the symptoms.

-The key is to get pelvic floor smart before any symptoms develop, and to have a good understanding of what your body is having to work through.
+Our Clapham women’s health specialist believes that the key is to get pelvic floor smart before any symptoms develop, and to have a good understanding of what your body is having to work through.

 The post-natal MOT